ballerina-platform/blog/_posts/2023-05-31-announcing-ballerina-2201.6.0-swan-lake-update-6.md

 - **Persist model:** This allows you to define your data model by providing a structured representation of your data.

-    For example, consider the example model below.
+    For example, consider the sample model with a single entity below.

     ```ballerina
     import ballerina/persist as _;